 Out of Hours

-if you need to see the doctor outside normal surgery hours telephone NHS 111.
+When we are closed if you need to see the doctor outside normal surgery hours telephone NHS 111.
 (24 hours service)

+How does NHS 111 work?
 The NHS 111 service is staffed by a team of fully trained advisers, supported by experienced nurses.
 They will ask you questions to assess your symptoms, then give you the healthcare advice you need or direct you straightaway to the local service that can help you best.
 That could be A&E, an out-of-hours doctor, an urgent care centre or a walk-in centre, a community nurse, an emergency dentist or a late-opening chemist.

 Where possible, the NHS 111 team will book you an appointment or transfer you directly to the people you need to speak to.